Ekantsahu/Student-Registeration-Form/README.md

 - `server.js` — Minimal Node.js server to serve the form or accept submissions.
 - `package.json` — Project metadata and scripts.

+## Database

+- The app stores registrations in a MongoDB database named `students`.
+- You can inspect data using MongoDB Compass by connecting to your MongoDB instance and opening the `students` database.

 ## Notes

 - If you want me to add a `start` script to `package.json` (for `npm start`) or add instructions for building/deploying, tell me and I can update the repo.

+- The server reads the `MONGODB_URI` environment variable to connect to MongoDB.
+If you want, I can add a `.env` example and `dotenv` support.

 ## License & Contact